Overlanding Safety – Corruption, Bribes and Bandits // Adventure Experts

 Check out some of the products that we use to keep ourselves & our belongings secure whilst Overlanding

 What makes a good camp spot?
 Well if you want to overland safely, a secure camp spot ranks highly on our list.
 Staying out of sight in seldom-traveled locations will increase your chances of getting through the night without anybody seeing you.
 Check out apps like iOverlander to help you find tried, tested, and recommended camp spots from the overland community.

 A machete and an angry face are sometimes all you need.
 Pepper spray is also a useful thing to have for security.
 We aren’t fans of Guns…unless it’s a speargun and we’re catching dinner with it.

 Talking my way out of a bribe.
 Pretending not to have a language in common can sometimes be the quickest way out of a bribe situation.

 When dealing with police, never hand over original documents, always carry copies and preferably a laminated copy.

 If they insist on seeing the original documents tell them you will only show them in the station, 99% of the time they will let you go on your way.

 Keep your valuables in sight if you want to keep them

 It is in our nature to fear the unknown.
 The majority of the people out there will never venture far from home, and that’s OK.
-If everyone did, traveling wouldn’t be the same anyway but don’t let their fears persuade you out of following your dreams.
+If everyone did, traveling wouldn’t be the same anyway but don’t let their fears persuade you from following your dreams.
 To experience adventures like the one we are sharing with you on this site, you need to put yourself out of your comfort zone.
 That doesn’t mean that you do so recklessly, but rather responsibly and with a level of premeditation.
-Know your vulnerabilities, assess the risks, have an strategy so you know what to do in case of emergency and then comfortable in the knowledge that you have done as much as you can, relax and get on with enjoying yourself!
+Know your vulnerabilities, assess the risks, have a strategy so you know what to do in case of emergency, and then be comfortable in the knowledge that you have done as much as you can, relax and get on with enjoying yourself!